 membership between the end of the date of death and the end of the underpin period × assumed pensionable pay ÷ 49.

 You use the same assumed pensionable pay (A P P) you used to calculate the enhancements to the actual survivor pension.
-This means that if you ignored a reduction in hours for the A P P for the actual survivor pension, you also ignore it for the A P P for the provisional assumed benefits.
+This means that if you ignored a reduction in hours to work out the A P P for the actual survivor pension, you also ignore it to work out the A P P for the provisional assumed benefits.

 Provisional underpin amount